Skip Ribbon Commands

 Abstract

-A Moroccan national applied for international protection in Belgium and the CGRS rejected his application due to his involvement in a terrorist group.
+A Moroccan national applied for international protection in Belgium and the Commissioner General for Refugees and Stateless Persons (CGRS) rejected his application due to his involvement in a terrorist group.

-The CALL observed that there was no need to refer the case to the CJEU because the applicant's arguments were unrelated to the scope of Article 12 of the recast Qualification Directive.
+The CALL observed that there was no need to refer the case to the CJEU because the applicant's arguments were unrelated to the scope of Article 12 of the recast Qualification Directive (QD).
 In cassation the Council of State confirmed this point.

 Country of Decision